medialab/manylines/docs/fosdem2015/presentation.md

 ---

 ## let's explore the wikipedia *see-also* "sex behaviours" graph
-- choose one or many wikipedia page
+- choose one or many wikipedia page, yes, manually
 - follow the *see-also* links in wikipedia
 - for as many depth as you want
 - filter the results, yes, manually